MichaelAntczak/scanning-for-annexe/README.md

 ed-primo-sb.hosted.exlibrisgroup.com/primo_library/libweb/action/search.do?vid=SCAN_ANNEXE

-You can also check the PNGF in the main folder "service view.png"
+You can also check the PNG in the main folder "service view.png"

 <h2>What does it do?</h2>